Skip to content

 Essentially it is nothing more than a method for classifying learning objectives and organizing them into levels of intellectual behavior and cognitive ability.

-It is important to understand that each succeeding level in the taxonomy builds upon the previous (ie it is impossible to create if you do not understand).
-In other words from remember to create, the learner is required to call upon a higher level of cognitive ability.
+It is important to understand that each succeeding level in Bloom’s Taxonomy builds upon the previous (ie it is impossible to create if you do not understand).
+In other words from remembering to create, the learner is required to call upon a higher level of cognitive ability.

 blooms taxonomy nursing nclex